The Real Cost of Aging in the U.S.

 Long-Term Care Costs

-- The median annual cost for the base rent at an assisted living community is about $41,000 per year
+- The average annual cost for an assisted living community is about $48,000 per year

-But, we do not advise that you base your assumptions on this amount.
-Chronic illnesses and age related diseases can easily require a senior (or the senior’s loved ones) to spend significantly more than this during their lifetime on care.
+But, we do not advise that you base your assumptions on these amounts.
+Chronic diseases and illnesses can easily require a senior (or the senior’s loved ones) to spend significantly more than this on care.

 Average lifetime costs after 65: $50,000 per individual / $100,000 per couple (based on figures from Inquiry study adjusted for inflation)